FranciscoPrestes/FranciscoPrestes/README.md

-## Hi I'm Francisco Prestes - Director of Engineering and AI at Hamsa  <a href="https://hamsa.com"> 👋
+## Hi, I'm Francisco Prestes - Director of Engineering, AI, and Innovation at Hamsa  <a href="https://hamsa.com"> 👋

-- 🔭 I’m currently Director of Engineering and AI at Hamsa
+- 🔭 I’m currently Director of Engineering, AI, and Innovation at Hamsa
 - 🌱 I’m a master's degree candidate Big Data (Artificial Intelligence and Blockchain)
 - 👯 I’m looking to collaborate on .Net Core, Blockchain, and AI/ML Projects
 - 😄 Pronouns: He / Him